-Go to the section of your credit report that shows your full name, current address and date of birth.
-If the information here is incorrect you’ll want to get it amended as soon as possible or it could affect your ability to borrow.
-The information needs to be accurate and up to date.
+Go to the section of each credit report that shows your full name, current address and date of birth.
+If the information is incorrect, it could affect your ability to borrow.

-Your credit report shows whether or not you’re registered on the electoral roll.
-It should show that you’re registered at your current address, if not you will need to register.
-This information is used by lenders to verify your identity, so if you’re not registered at all or registered at the wrong address it could affect a lenders decision.
-Register your current address on the electoral roll here.
-Be aware that there is likely to be a delay on it being reflected on your credit report until your local authority updates us.
+Your credit report shows whether you’re registered on the electoral roll at your current address.
+Lenders use this information to verify your identity.
+So if you’re not registered or are registered at the wrong address, it could affect a lender’s decision.
+Register your address on the electoral roll here.
+Be aware that changes may not be reflected on your credit report until your local authority sends updates.

-Similar to checking your debts, have a thorough once over of your repayment history to make sure what you have paid back is correct and up to date.
-If a payment you made isn’t reflected on your credit report then you may want to contact your lender so they can inform the credit reference agency who will then update the information.
-Again there could just be delay in your lender informing us.
+Review your repayment history to make sure it’s correct.
+If a payment you made isn’t reflected on your credit report, you may want to contact your lender, which can inform the credit reference agencies.

 Lenders will check your credit report whenever you apply for credit, be it a loan, mortgage, mobile phone contract or credit card.
-They use it to verify your identity and determine the likelihood of you repaying what you borrow.
+They use your report to verify your identity and to determine the likelihood of your repaying what you borrow.
 Your search history will show all the lenders that have checked your credit report.
-If there any made from lenders you never made an application to, unless it’s a parent company, this could indicate identity fraud.
+If there are any inquiries from lenders you don’t recognise, this could be a sign of identity fraud.

 Use this short guide as a checklist for reviewing your credit reports each week.
 It can help you spot any mistakes on your report and look for signs of identity theft.